ZhangchenZhao/TLPRS/README.md

 5. `train_file`:
 The prefix of plink file of the training data in the target population.
 Note that we use the training data to train the new effect sizes of the target population.

-6. `test_file`:
+6. `validate_file`:
-The prefix of plink file of the testing data in the target population.
-Note that we use the testing data to choose the best tuning parameter.
+The prefix of plink file of the validation data in the target population.
+Note that we use the validation data to choose the best tuning parameter.

 7. `sum_stats_file`:
 The location path of effect size file.
 We usually can obtain this file by existing PRS methods, such as lassosum/PRS-CS.
 Specifically it contains the following three columns:"SNP","A1","Beta".
 "SNP" is the SNPID (the same format as SNPID in plink files); "A1" is the alternative (effect) allele; "Beta" is the effect size.